 After extensive muscle testing for a client who was researching the best meditation program for herself I decided to explore the Holosync meditation by Bill Harris at Centerpointe.
 I’ve been doing the program since 2008.
 What I was not prepared for was the MASSIVE amount of advertising this guy crams down your throat, but it is a good program.
 After meditating for an hour a day for almost a year Michael decided that he would do it with me.
-I’ve committed for ten years so have a ways to go but I like it and it seems to be a good program for Blood Type O people who don’t usually do a very good job of meditation.
-I’m at the point now where the first half of the meditation just prepares and opens different parts of your brain so that you are using a larger portion of the brain and the second half is a series of affirmations and subliminal programming that I create.
+I completed about 5 years of the program before the advertising/prices became too much for me.
+It seems to be a good program for Blood Type O people who don’t usually do a very good job of meditation.
+I got to the point where the first half of the meditation just prepared and opens different parts of your brain so that you used a larger portion of the brain.
+The second half of the meditation was a series of affirmations and subliminal programming that the listener creates.
 I will say that we do a better job of staying calm in situations than we did before we started the program.

 Meditation Method #6 The Silva Method.

 This is another great meditation technique that also addresses healing in your own body and gives you the ability to work on others as well.
-I use this one sometimes at the same time as I’m listening to the Holosync CD’s or I use it before or after talking to a client to see where the challenges are in the body and to give my clients some extra healing energy.
+I use this one sometimes before or after talking to a client to see where the challenges are in the body and to give my clients some extra healing energy.
 What I like about the Silva Method is that it teaches you to go very deep into the Alpha state.
 I actually feel more relaxed (faster) with “going to level” within the Silva method of meditation.

 Helpful Links and References for Meditation:

 - Holosync program: https://centerpointe.com/